MikeG353/-web-sprint-challenge-advanced-web-applications--webpt19/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.
+A token is used to authenticate a user on a protected server.
+It is stored in localStorage and sent as a payload to the server.
 2. What steps can you take in your web apps to keep your data secure?
+Put data behind protected Routes and authenticate users before allowing them access to that Route.
 3. Describe how web servers work.
+  Web servers work the same way all other servers work, they wait for a request, maybe authenticated maybe not, and when they receive a request they can fill, they do so.
+For instance when you visit a website, your browser sends a request to a DNS server to translate the website name into its address, then makes a request to view the webpage.
+That request gets forwarded out along whatever path winds up being chosen until the server recieves it.
+If it needs more info it will request it otherwise it will serve the webpage as a response.
 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+POST
+GET
+PUT
+DELETE

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.